Comparison 11 min read

 OFAPI

 OFAPI uses a credit-based pricing model with a $10 welcome bonus that gives you real evaluation capacity before you commit.
 The endpoint coverage focuses on the core agency use cases: creator statistics, fan data, messaging history, and payout records.
-Seventeen endpoints in total, but they are the right seventeen — the ones that answer the questions agencies are actually asking on a daily basis.
+Seventeen endpoints in total — but the right seventeen.
+The ones that answer the questions agencies are actually asking on a daily basis.

-The authentication model is straightforward: a single API key in the X-API-Key header.
+The authentication model is a single API key in the X-API-Key header.
 No OAuth flows, no session management, no token refresh cycles.
-For a team of developers who want to ship something quickly, this matters more than it sounds.
+For a team that wants to ship something quickly, this matters more than it sounds — complexity in auth means complexity in maintenance, and maintenance failures mean data outages at the worst possible time.

-Documentation is clear and includes real request/response examples.
-Support has been responsive in our experience — questions answered within a business day, including technical integration questions that required actual knowledge of the API internals.
+Documentation is clear and includes real request/response examples that actually match the API behavior.
+Support has been responsive: questions answered within a business day, including technical integration questions that required actual knowledge of the API internals.

-The credit model is genuinely well-suited for agencies that are building or scaling.
-You pay for what you use, you are not locked into a monthly subscription while you are still figuring out your data pipeline, and the welcome bonus means you can validate your integration before spending anything.
+The credit model suits agencies that are building or scaling.
+You pay for what you use, you are not locked into a monthly subscription while figuring out your data pipeline, and the welcome bonus means you can validate your entire integration before spending anything.

 oFANS